it-projects-llc/addons-dev/fleet_booking/doc/index.rst

 Its made using build-in access groups odoo functionality.

     * Open database as admin in debug mode (.../web?debug).
-    * Go to Settings->Users->Groups.
+    * Go to ``Settings / Users / Groups``.
 Here you will see new access groups with Fleet booking prefix.
-    * Go to Settings->Users->Users.
+    * Go to ``Settings / Users / Users``.
 Here is new users, one for every group.
     * You can login with any of that users to see database representation for each of them.

 Branches